-The United Nations University Institute on Globalization, Culture and Mobility (UNU-GCM) focuses on the interrelated research areas of globalization, culture and mobility.
-It has been established on the premise that in an increasingly globalized world, mobility and cultural contacts are both commonplace and complicating factors with regard to national, regional and communal identities.
+The focus of the UNU Institute on Globalization, Culture and Mobility (UNU-GCM) was on the interrelated research areas of globalization, culture, and mobility.
+It was established on the premise that in an increasingly globalized world, mobility and cultural contacts are both commonplace and complicating factors with regard to national, regional and communal identities.
 At the same time, such mobility is also the means through which globalization propels itself.

 Sant Manuel Pavilion